CliveUnger/cliveunger.github.io/index.md

 ## About Me

 Hi, I'm Clive Unger.
-I am a junior at the University of Texas, studying Electrical and Computer Engineering with a focus in Data Science and Software Engineering.
+I am a Senior at the University of Texas, studying Electrical and Computer Engineering with a focus in Data Science and Software Engineering.
+Starting this semester, I am pursuing a Masters through the [BSEE/MSE Integrated Program](http://www.ece.utexas.edu/bsms)

 ### [Resume](https://cliveunger.github.io/CliveUngerResume.pdf)